 Are the lessons exact representations of the songs they are teaching?

-Well, yes…and no. Every guitar player is a little different and plays in a unique style.
+Well, yes…and no. Every musician is a little different and plays in a unique style.
 We respect the artists enough to make every effort to teach the song parts as accurately as possible, while at the same time keeping the music accessible for all.
+We arrange the song to fit a five-piece ensemble in a way that matches the recording as much as possible.
 In order to play the songs exactly, note for note, you would need to learn every song directly from the artist—and even then, they probably wouldn’t be able to communicate every detail of their playing.
 That being said, the parts we teach are so close to the originals that even the artists can’t hear a difference.

-Will watching videos make me incredibly awesome at guitar?
+Will watching videos make me incredibly awesome at my instrument?